 I can truly relate to the many young and not so young girls (and boys!) suffering from acne or the occasional pimples that appear right when you don’t need them.

 I had the most horrendous acne infection for most of my teenage years.
 Out of embarrassment I covered it anyway I could, with tons of makeup.
-Not a smart idea I learned much later!
+Not a smart idea, I learned much later!

 Acne is an infection of the hair follicles caused by the excess production of sebum.
 Common acne in young teenagers start with an increase in hormone production.
 An increase in hormone production sparks the extra production of sebum, the oil that our skin produces naturally to protect our skin.
-Around the ages of 10-13 puberty kicks in and acne appears all at the same time.
+Around the ages of 10-13 puberty kicks in and acne appears, all at the same time.
 Excess sebum production clogs the opening of the hair follicles where bacteria grows, inflaming the follicle and producing what is commonly known as pimple or zit.
-There are many types of acne reactions, black heads, white heads and pimples are the most common.
+There are many types of acne reactions, but black heads, white heads and pimples are the most common.

 Preventing acne infections from appearing might be impossible, but learning how to keep the skin clean and free of contaminants to minimize infections might be the first step to win the battle.

 A natural moisturizer, raw honey is honey as it exists in the beehive or as obtained by extraction, settling or straining without adding heat.
 Raw honey contains some pollen and may contain small particles of wax.
 For at least 2700 years honey has been used as an ointment for rashes and burns, and to help soothe sore throats when no other medicinal practices were available.
 Honey is also well known for its antiseptic and antibacterial properties.
+Make sure you get real unadulterated honey.

 Don’t substitute with lemons.
 Lime has a higher citric acid content than lemons, making it a wonderful disinfectant and whitening agent for the skin, which comes very handy to lighten the dark spots left behind by the long gone zits.